themamboman/githubsearch/README.md

 ### Unit tests

 A few, minimal tests were included to exercise the UI elements.
-From the command prompt in the local diretory, type `npm test` to run the UI tests
+From the command prompt in the local directory, type `npm test` to run the UI tests

 ### `npm run build`